The Devil You Know (Person of Interest): Plot

 Shaw (Sarah Shahi) and Rousseau (Cara Buono) start a gunfight at the department store although neither is wounded.
 Shaw escapes with the help of Root (Amy Acker) and taken to a moving truck.
 With her cover blown, Shaw is transported with Root to a safe location where Fusco (Kevin Chapman) picks them up.

 Reese (Jim Caviezel) has been assigned to protect Elias (Enrico Colantoni) after realizing he is the next number and noticing members of The Brotherhood are following him.
 Reese reveals his mission to Elias but he remains calm at the situation.
 After a failed assassination attempt, Reese takes Elias and Scarface (David Valcin) to another location.
 Elias seeks shelter with Gino (Salvatore Inzerillo) but they realize Gino is in association with The Brotherhood and it is very likely that The Brotherhood convinced other allies of Elias to betray him.
 They decide to search for Elias' accountant, Bruce Moran (James LeGros), who may be his only trustworthy ally.

 Rousseau then finds leads on who picked up Shaw from the truck and poses as a DEA agent to question Fusco.
 Fusco, with help from Finch (Michael Emerson) overhearing, do not fall for.
 Finch informs Shaw about Reese's situation and she decides to stop hiding and go help.
 Root, despite protesting, agrees to help her in getting to his location.
 However, Root leads her to a fake location and injects her with a sedative in order to protect her.

 Reese, Elias and Scarface arrive at an empty building owned by Elias to retrieve money from his vault.
 However, The Brotherhood arrives and take Scarface after wounding him while Reese and Elias hide in a secret room.
 Dominic (Winston Duke) and his men try to open the vault while also torturing Scarface to reveal the numbers.
 Reese and Elias escape but Elias locks Reese out of the building, intending to exchange himself for Scarface.
 They talk over the phone and Elias gives the numbers to open the vault.
 However, the numbers are actually for a bomb detonator in the vault, which ends with Scarface and many members of The Brotherhood dead.
-Reese breaks in again but Elias and Dominic are missing.
+Reese breaks in again and rescues Elias, but Dominic escapes.

 Root has taken Shaw to the train station, intending to keep her safe.
 Greer (John Nolan) assigns a group of hitmen to aid Rousseau in her quest to find Shaw.
 Dominic and a wounded Link (Jamie Hector) discuss Elias and the people who are protecting him, intending to find who is their financer.
 Elias meets with Moran to notify him of his office and allies.
 He then calls Reese to say he will take action against The Brotherhood for Scarface's death, and warns the team to stay out of the way once that day comes.